 Are you looking for the best online brokers for stock trading and don’t know where to start?
 There are many different discount brokerages offering their own online stock trading platforms, and each specialize in a different area.
 Through our experience in the industry, we’ve been able to see where each brokerage firm excels.
 If you need the best online brokerage for stock trading, this post will help you find a trading account with low fees, a solid platform, a variety of trading tools, and comprehensive access to stock research.

-Best Online Brokerage Accounts for 2016
+Best Online Brokerage Accounts

 - Scottrade – best online broker for support, service and research